benpickles/js-model/README.markdown

 ## Adding custom methods

 Since models are objects, there can be a need to give them custom public methods.
-There are parts to a JS-model which can be extended, and these are akin to instance and class methods on an ORM such as ActiveRecord.
+There are two parts to a model which can be extended, and these are akin to instance and class methods on an ORM such as ActiveRecord.

+### Class methods

+These are defined by passing an object as the second argument when defining a model:

+    var Post = Model("post", {
+      find_by_foo: function(foo) {
+        return this.detect(function() {
+          return this.attr("foo") == foo;
+        });
+      }
+    }

+    Post.find_by_foo("bar")

 ### Instance methods

-Instance methods are often used to link objects together in a way which mimics the relationships the data might have in the remote database ('has many' etc).
+Instance methods are the third argument when defining a model and are often used to link objects together in a way which mimics the relationships the data might have in the remote database ('has many' etc).
 However, they can be pretty much anything.
 These are defined on the model at class creation time, they are added to the model's `prototype` overwriting the defaults if necessary.

-    var Post = Model('post', {
+    var Post = Model("post", {}, {
       foo: function() {
         ...
       }
     })

     Post.find(3).foo()

-### Collection (Class) methods

-These are defined by extending the 'collection' method of a model with an altered version of "Model.Collection", eg:

-    var Post = Model('post', {
-      collection: Model.Collection({
-        find_by_foo: function(foo) {
-          return this.detect(function() {
-            return this.attr('foo') == foo;
-          });
-        }
-      })
-    }

-    Post.find_by_foo('bar')

 ## Triggering custom events